nidhipatel-13/Wazuh-home-soc-lab/README.md

 - **Event:** 4625 — Failed Logon
 - **MITRE:** T1110 — Brute Force

----

-## 2. Successful RDP Login
+### 2. Gaining Access

-The recovered credentials were used to establish an RDP session.
+A controlled RDP brute-force attack was performed using Hydra.
+Valid credentials were recovered and used to establish a successful RDP session.

 - **Event:** 4624 — Successful Logon
 - **Logon Type:** 10 — RemoteInteractive